 - The birth of the Messianic Movement-pre 70 A.D.

 Shermer makes no attempt to explain any of these agreed-upon facts apart from relying exclusively on his Humean view of miracles.
 It’s not only a deficient approach to the evidence, it’s not taken seriously in any other field.

 Shermer ends his article by stating,

 “What about the eyewitnesses?
 Maybe they “were superstitious or credulous” and saw what they wanted to see?
 Shapiro suggests, “Maybe they reported only feeling Jesus ‘in spirit,’ and over the decades their testimony was altered to suggest that they saw Jesus in the flesh.
 Maybe accounts of the resurrection never appeared in the original gospels and were added in later centuries.
 Any of these explanations for the gospel descriptions of Jesus’s resurrection are far more likely than the possibility that Jesus actually returned to life after being dead for three days.”

-Shermer seems oblivious to the fact that these possibilites have been examined by many scholars, which casts a massive doubt on Shermer’s authority on this subject.
+Shermer seems oblivious to the fact that these possibilities have been examined by many scholars, which casts a massive doubt on Shermer’s authority on this subject.
 He ends the article by stating,

 “The principle of proportionality also means we should prefer the more probable explanation over less probable ones, which these alternatives surely are.”

 The irony is these explanations are highly improbable compared to the physical resurrection, but because of Shermer’s grasp on naturalism anything, no matter how improbable, is more reasonable than a physical resurrection from the dead.
 I’ll provide links below that address the deficiency of each explanation.

 In the end, I find the skeptical camp offering nothing more than closed-minded bias far too often.
-The resurrection is the centerpiece of the Christian faith and a highly reasonable conclusion based on the abundance of evidence we have.
+The resurrection is the centrepiece of the Christian faith and a highly reasonable conclusion based on the abundance of evidence we have.